danidee10/danidee10.github.io/_posts/2016-09-24-flask-by-example-3.markdown

   **<u>redirect</u>:** It simply redirects to another page.

-  **<u>url_for</u>:** This prevents us from hardcoding the `homepage` route as `/` when calling `redirect`, if you hardcode it, then what happens when you decide to change the route of `home` from `/` to `/index`. this would break all existing links to the homepage in your application, you'll have to go round and change all the hardcoded url's to new url you've specified.
+  **<u>url_for</u>:** This prevents us from hardcoding the `homepage` route as `/` when calling `redirect`, if you hardcode it, then what happens when you decide to change the route of `home` from `/` to `/index`. this would break all existing links to the homepage in your application, you'll have to go round and change all the hardcoded url's to new url.

   **<u>generate_password_hash and check_password_hash</u>**: are helpers from [werkzeug](http://werkzeug.pocoo.org/) for hashing and comparing a string with a password hash respectively.
-The hash is a one way salted hash, meaning we cannot decrypt it back. want to read more about hashing and the meaning of a salted hash read this [Quora](https://www.quora.com/What-does-it-mean-to-add-a-salt-to-a-password-hash) post.
+The hash is a one way [salted hash](https://www.quora.com/What-does-it-mean-to-add-a-salt-to-a-password-hash) post.
+, meaning we cannot decrypt it to get back the original string that was entered by the user.

   Security is a very important aspect in web applications and other applications generally (even in our daily life), it's best to use already made solutions that have been tested and trusted by thousands of developers.